JamesParsons/Interactive-Lab-Hub2/Lab 2/README.md

 Does it feel like time is moving strangely during this semester?

-For our first Pi project, we will pay homage to the [timekeeping devices of old](https://en.wikipedia.org/wiki/History_of_timekeeping_devices) by making simple clocks.
+For our first Pi project, we will pa

+y homage to the [timekeeping devices of old](https://en.wikipedia.org/wiki/History_of_timekeeping_devices) by making simple clocks.

 It is worth spending a little time thinking about ho